jeffgortmaker/pyblp/docs/api.rst

 Simulation Class
 ----------------

-In addition to reading from data files, product data can be simulated by initializing the following class.
+In addition to reading from data files, data can be simulated by initializing the following class.

 .. autosummary::
    :toctree: api